By Romana Rubeo

 On July 29, 2018, I received an email from a young journalist from Gaza, Wafa Aludaini, with the subject line: “I was looking at the sniper when he shot me – The story of an injured mother during the Great March of Return.”

-Yet, her story was exactly what we were seeking – a direct and raw narrative from the heart of Palestine, told in the voice of its people, untainted by stereotypes or victimization.
+Her writing was a direct and raw narrative emanating from the heart of the Palestinian experience, told in the voice of the people, untainted by stereotypes or a lingering sense of victimization.

-Our bond grew over time, built on mutual respect, and shared insights into both professional and personal lives: our work, her children, and her weekly trips to the ‘frontline’ of the Great March of Return.
+Our bond grew over time, built on mutual respect, and shared insights into our professional and personal lives: our work, her children, and her weekly trips to the ‘frontline’ of the Great March of Return.

 Wafa’s perspective as a woman was significant.
 Not only was she an empowered journalist, but she also empowered other women by giving them a platform to share their voices.